 Must Visit Places in Andaman and Nicobar Islands.

-Perfect summer gateway, Andaman and Nicobar Island is known for their palm-lined trees, mangrove jungles, white sand crystal clear beaches, surrounded by coral reefs that support marine life in the island.
-There are many tourist attractions here, which you surely loved.
+A perfect beach gateway, Andaman and Nicobar Island is known for their palm-lined trees, mangrove jungles, white sand crystal clear beaches, surrounded by coral reefs that support marine life in the island.
+There are number of famous tourist places in Andaman, which are world famous and tourist come from all around the world to explore them.
 Islands and Beaches are the major attractions in Andaman.
 Tourist from all over the world travels to Andaman for these beautiful and pristine beaches and virgin Islands.
+Andaman is a peaceful tourist place away from the busy citylife.
+It is a perfect place for a relaxing holidays amidst the beautiful and virgin beaches .
+Many of the tourist spots in Andaman are still unexplored which makes them a perfect jewel of nature that need to be discovered.

-There are numerous places to Visit in Andaman Islands which includes beaches, islands, historical places, museums and numerous other water sports in Andaman.
-The capital city of the island Port Blair is complete with the lush green area and sandy beaches, places to visit in port Blair are museums, cellular jail, marine park, zoo while there are some other places from port Blair are the highest point Mt.
-Harriet , the famous diving point Havelock island, popular picnic spot like Chidiyatapu in Port Blair.
+There are numerous places to visit in Andaman Islands which includes beaches, islands, historical places, museums and numerous other water sports in Andaman.
+The capital city of Port Blair is a complete destination with the lush green surroundings and sandy beaches.
+Places to visit in Port Blair includes museums, cellular jail, marine park, zoo, and many more.
+Port Blair is the entry point of the Andaman Islands.
+While Havelock islands is the most famous destination here.
+Almost every tourist coming to Andaman plans for Havelock Island.

 Cellular Jail in Port Blair is a national memorial situated in Andaman and Nicobar islands which was established in 1906.
 Also known as Kala Pani, this colonial prison was used by British to incarcerate political prisoners of the Indian independence movement.
 After independence, the Cellular Jail was declared a national monument and has now become…